UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Related Work

 \section{Related Work}

-\textbf{Algorithm Optimization.} Most research improves fuzzing efficiency by designing novel algorithms from several directions such as seed prioritization, the mutation strategy, the application scenario, and combing other techniques.
-Both AFLFast~\cite{aflfast} and Fairfuzz~\cite{fairfuzz} improve fuzzing efficiency by optimizing the method of selecting seeds.
-The former tends to mutate those seeds with low path frequency, and the latter modifies seeds whose hit count is relatively small.
-The author of AFLFast also implemented a directed grey-box fuzzer AFLGo~\cite{bohme2017directed} towards bug prone locations.
-In order to mitigate the collision problem of bitmap, Gan \textit{et al.} introduced CollAFL~\cite{collafl}, which provides more accurate coverage information.
-Moreover, some fuzzers focus on different application scenarios.
-KAFL~\cite{kafl} was designed to detect vulnerabilities in operating systems.
-PTfuzz~\cite{ptfuzz} leverages Intel Processor Trace to collect edge coverage information and feeds it back to the fuzzing process.
-On the other hand, combining with other techniques, the fuzzing efficiency is enhanced.
-Driller~\cite{driller}, T-Fuzz~\cite{tfuzz}, and QSYM~\cite{qsym} leverage symbolic execution to improve fuzzing performance.
-VUZZER~\cite{vuzzer} and Angora~\cite{angora} utilize taint analysis to gather dynamic and static information of target programs to assist fuzzing.
-The latter also uses gradient descent to solve path constraints, which brings significant improvement in LAVA-M test~\cite{lava}.
+Most research improves fuzzing efficiency by designing novel algorithms and combining other techniques.
+AFLFast~\cite{aflfast} and Fairfuzz~\cite{fairfuzz} improve fuzzing efficiency by optimizing seed selection.
+The former tends to mutate seeds with low path frequency, and the latter modifies seeds whose hit count is relatively small.
+MobFuzz \cite{zhang2022mobfuzz} improves efficiency by multi-objective optimization.
+EcoFuzz \cite{yue2020ecofuzz} saves energy by optimizing the power scheduling of fuzzing.
+AFLGo~\cite{bohme2017directed} is directed to bug-prone locations to improve the probability of triggering bugs.
+Driller~\cite{driller}, and QSYM~\cite{qsym} leverage symbolic execution to improve fuzzing performance.
+VUZZER~\cite{vuzzer} and Angora~\cite{angora} use taint analysis to gather dynamic and static information from target programs to assist fuzzing.
+However, the performance of algorithm optimization is limited.

-\textbf{Parallel Optimization} Another direction of improving fuzzing efficiency is increasing computing resources to parallelize fuzzing tasks.
-To enhance the efficiency of symbolic execution, Cloud9~\cite{cloud9} divides the searching scope into several pieces to share workload with each computing core.
-Liang~\cite{diting} also solved the challenge of path explosion by sharing results which are got from solving constraint into different computing cores.
-Xie~\cite{grid} proposed a parallel framework in 2010, which leverages grid computing for large scale fuzzing.
-The framework was implemented by storing fuzzing jobs in a server and scheduling remote clients to download these jobs.
-However, this kind of static scheduling results in an unbalanced partition of workload.
-The above works focus on scheduling fuzzing tasks to computing resources appropriately, which makes fewer efforts to innovate synchronizing and sharing mechanisms.